 Including Tomlinson Inn, Tomlinson’s Corners Cemetery, John Young home, and Hill Cumorah. $62 per person which includes a box lunch.

 Tomlinson Inn is the site where Samuel Smith left two copies of the Book of Mormon with Phineas Young and his sister, Rhoda.
 The books were circulated within the John Young family, the Heber C. Kimball family, and the Greene family.
-The Inn would serve as the location of the early Mendon Branch with 50+ members, including Brigham Young, Heber C. Kimball, and Mary Wilcox.
+The Inn would serve as the location of the early Mendon Branch with 50+ members, including Brigham Young, Heber C. Kimball, and Mary Wilcox of the Reorganization.
 Mary’s children would later join the Reorganization and the Latter-day Saint movement.
-The nearby Tomlinson’s Corners Cemetery is the burial site of Miriam Works Young.
+The nearby Tomlinson’s Corners Cemetery is the burial site of Brigham Young’s first wife, Miriam Works Young.
 The John Young Home and surrounding property contains Brigham’s workshop and mill stream, site of his baptism.
 We will conclude at the Hill Cumorah.

 Tour Guides: Jared Cook and Robert Cook

 Jared Cook has a lifelong interest in the early Restoration history of western New York.
 He blogs on Mormon-related topics on By Common Consent.
 Jared is a lawyer, focused on litigation in the areas of construction law, employment law, and civil rights with an emphasis on religious freedom.
 Robert Cook is retired from a career working and teaching in computer science disciples as well as patent law.
 His interest in church and family history took him to Nauvoo, where he is the Mission Center President of the Community of Christ, Cedar Valley Nauvoo Mission Center.